 Frank Lloyd Wright Trust

 The Trust’s collections comprise architectural and decorative designs created by Frank Lloyd Wright; fine and decorative art collected by Wright during his Chicago years; and original documents, correspondence and historical artifacts from Wright's early career.
+The Trust Archives is temporarily closed pending a move to the new Arts and Education Center, anticipated to reopen in early-2025.

 Special Collections Research Center at the University of Chicago